isomerpages/moe-mi/_mi-experience/DEPARTMENTS/Humanities.md

 of the complexities that shape contemporary global and regional challenges.
-The MI Geography programme emphasizes critical thinking and adaptive problem-solving, equipping learners to interpret geographical evidence and evaluate multifaceted scenarios with clarity and rigour.
-At the same time, students cultivate ethical decision-making, recognising the responsibilities inherent in managing finite environmental resources and responding to social inequalities.
+The MI Geography programme emphasizes critical thinking and adaptive problem-solving, equipping learners to interpret geographical evidence and evaluate multifaceted scenarios with clarity and rigor.
+At the same time, students cultivate ethical decision-making, recognizing the responsibilities inherent in managing finite environmental resources and responding to social inequalities.
 Grounded in a belief in human agency, the curriculum empowers students to appreciate the transformative potential of informed action and sustainable choices.</p>